vic-ma/howtodismantle.github.io/_posts/2024-08-06-I-O-Lets-Go-Unleashing-the-ICP-DAS-ET-2254-with-MQTT-and-Peakboard.md

 ![image](/assets/2024-08-06/020.png)

-Under the tab "MQTT" we connect the device to an MQTT broker.
-In our case we just choose test.mosquitte.org and use the main topic "dismantle".
-All MQTT message exachangs happen under this main topic.
+Next, we go to the tab **MQTT** and connect the device to an MQTT broker.
+We set the broker to `test.mosquitte.org` and set the main topic name to `dismantle/`.
+All MQTT message exchanges happen under this main topic.

 ![image](/assets/2024-08-06/030.png)